Hovingham

-Hovingham is a large village and civil parish in the Ryedale district of North Yorkshire, England.
+Hovingham is a large village and civil parish in North Yorkshire, England.
 It is on the edge of the Howardian Hills and about 7 mi south of Kirkbymoorside.

 History

 The name 'Hovingham' is first attested in the Domesday Book of 1086, where it appears as Hovingham.
 The settlement lay within the Maneshou hundred.
 The lands at the time of the Norman invasion belonged to Orm, son of Gamal.
 After the invasion, the lands were granted to Hugh, son of Baldric.
 The name 'Hovingham' means 'the village of Hofa's people'.

 There is evidence of Roman activity around the village which sat on the Malton to Aldburgh road in those times.
 During the construction of Hovingham Hall gardens, a Roman bath, tesselated pavement and other artefacts were uncovered.

 The village had a station on the Thirsk and Malton branch of the North Eastern Railway.

 Governance

 The village is within the Thirsk and Malton UK Parliament constituency.
-It is also part of the Hovingham & Sheriff Hutton electoral division of North Yorkshire County Council and the Hovingham ward of Ryedale District Council.
+It is also part of the Hovingham & Sheriff Hutton electoral division of North Yorkshire Council.
 The local Parish Council is a joint one with nearby Scackleton and the council has seven members including the Chair.

 An electoral ward in the same name exists.
 This ward stretches south to Terrington with a total population taken at the 2011 Census of 1,656.

+From 1974 to 2023, it was part of the district of Ryedale.